Complete Guide

 - 0.5% of unpaid tax per month, up to 25% maximum

-- Applies when you don't pay by the due date
+- Applies when tax is not paid by the due date

 - 3. Failure to Deposit Penalty (IRC §6656)